Global symmetry violation from non-isometric codes: Global symmetry violation

 \subsection{Relative entropy and global symmetry violation}

 We have observed that the second term in \eqref{S2final} breaks the global symmetry.
 In addition to this, we can also check that the relative entropy does not vanish.
-Relative entropy has been suggested as an order parameter for global symmetry breaking in \cite{Chen:2020ojn}.
-The Renyi relative entropy between $\rho$ and $\sigma$ can be calculated by \cite{Chen:2020ojn,Petz:1986naj}
+The relative entropy has been suggested as an order parameter for global symmetry breaking in \cite{Chen:2020ojn}.